AlessiaDav/github-slideshow/_posts/0000-01-02-AlessiaDav.md

 layout: slide
 title: "Welcome to AlessiaDav slide!"
 ---
 New Project!
-Use the left arrow to go back!New Project!
 Beautiful!
+Use the left arrow to go back!